polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/primitives.md

 ## Core Primitives

 The Substrate framework makes minimal assumptions about what your runtime must provide to the other layers of Substrate.
-They are mandatory to define and must fulfil a particular interface in order to work within the Substrate framework.
+They are mandatory to define and must fulfill a particular interface in order to work within the Substrate framework.

 They are: